-- 131. The County Government has its core mandate spelt in Schedule Four of the Constitution of Kenya.
+- 143. The County Government has its core mandate spelt in Schedule Four of the Constitution of Kenya.
 To perform the functions spelt therein, the executive arm has been structured into twelve (12) spending entities whereas the County Assembly constitutes a single (1) spending entity.
-Each entity bids for the resources through the relevant MTEF sectors and receives allocations based on the allocation criteria provided above in paragraph 105. - 132.
-For the Medium Term Expenditure period 2017/18-2019/20, the highest spender will be the health sector at 30% of total spending followed by the public administration and stakeholder relations sector that will be consuming upwards of 27.8% of the total budget.
-All the same, the immediate focus is to decrease the proportion of resources that flow to Public Administration and Stakeholder Relations sector over time as devolved structures take root and austerity measures are adopted and this is being realized given the relative reduction in allocation to the sector. - 133.
+Each entity bids for the resources through the relevant MTEF sectors and receives allocations based on the allocation criteria provided above in paragraph 105. - will be the health sector at 30% of total spending followed by the public administration and stakeholder relations sector that will be consuming upwards of 27.8% of the total budget.
+All the same, the immediate focus is to decrease the proportion of resources that flow to Public Administration and Stakeholder Relations sector over time as devolved structures take root and austerity measures are adopted and this is being realized given the relative reduction in allocation to the sector. - 145.
 With allocation to education at 6.9% and allocation to culture and sports at 2.3%, the social sector total allocation is at 39.2% of the total budget representing an improvement over the 32% allocated for the FY 2016/17.
-This is consistent with the focus of the County Government to increase allocation to the social sector to shore up human resource development. - 134.
+This is consistent with the focus of the County Government to increase allocation to the social sector to shore up human resource development. - 146.
 The energy, infrastructure and ICT sector is poised to take just over 11.6% of the total budget.
 Allocations to this sector has been reduced thanks to acquisition of machines and equipment that are expected to lead to lower cost of works financed through the force account.
-Combined with allocations for water services at 10.1%, the total allocation for infrastructure is at 21.7%. - 135.
+Combined with allocations for water services at 10.1%, the total allocation for infrastructure is at 21.7%. - 147.
 More and more resources will be allocated to social and infrastructure sectors as part of the county strategy to address the challenges of unemployment, poverty and inequalities.
 Table 1 below provides a synopsis of the proposed allocations by county spending entity for the FY 2017/18-2019/20.